Daniela-Prada/dataminer-docs/develop/EPM_Integration_Training/EpmIntegrationTrainingAbout.md

 - Visio drawings:

   - Skyline EPM Integration Training.vsdx
+> [!NOTE]
+> Both Front-end and Back-end elements utilize the 'Skyline EPM Integration Training Manager' connector.
+The ‘Manager type’ parameter on the Configuration page can be adjusted to designate an element as either Front-end or Back-end.
+>
 ## Table structure

 The front-end element has minimal information in its local tables.
 It retrieves all the DMS information via view tables.